Four Seasons 1

 Four Seasons 1 Wiki

-The shipbuilding order for the first vessel (Four Seasons I) was placed on September 28, 2022.
+The shipbuilding order for the first vessel, Four Seasons I, was placed on September 28, 2022.

-The vessel's physical construction (Fincantieri Ancona yard number/hull 6351) officially started on November 29, 2023, with the steel-cutting ceremony held at Fincantieri's yard in Ancona Italy.
-The special event was attended by Alejandro Reynal, Larry Pimentel (Marc-Henry Cruise Holdings Ltd's President and CEO), Thatcher Brown (Marc-Henry Cruise Holdings Ltd's CCO & Head of Joint Operations, and Owner of Four Seasons Yachts), Emilio Freeman (SeaDream Yacht Club's VP of Itineraries & Destinations), and Gilberto Tobaldi (Fincantieri Ancona’s Shipyard Director).
+Construction of the first ship (Fincantieri Ancona hull number 6351) began on November 29, 2023, with the steel-cutting ceremony at Fincantieri’s yard in Ancona, Italy.
+Attendees included Alejandro Reynal, Larry Pimentel, Thatcher Brown (CCO & Head of Joint Operations of Marc-Henry Cruise Holdings Ltd and Owner of Four Seasons Yachts), Emilio Freeman (SeaDream Yacht Club’s VP of Itineraries & Destinations), and Gilberto Tobaldi (Fincantieri Ancona’s Shipyard Director).